Andemanden/Open-Season/README.md

 # Open-Season
-Ultimate pico-8 fps shooter.
 The ultimate hunting experience.
 Based on the nintedo game Duck Hunt

+**Description**
+This first person hunting game gives an expirience in pico-8 similar to the game Duck Hunt.

 **Maps**
 * Jungle